Understanding the power of immune cells to induce neuroregeneration in MS

 Summary

-Multiple sclerosis (MS) is characterised by inflammation, loss of nerve protection (demyelination), and nerve cell damage (neurodegeneration).
-Currently, no treatment specifically reduces or reverses nerve-related disability in MS, representing a significant unmet need.
+Multiple sclerosis (MS) is characterised by inflammation, loss of the myelin coating that protects the nerves (demyelination), and nerve cell damage (neurodegeneration) in the brain and spinal cord.
+Currently, no treatment specifically reduces or reverses nerve-related disability in MS, and there is an urgent need for this.
+This project explores a potential new therapy to repair nerves using T-regulatory cells (Tregs), a type of immune cell.

 lead investigator